parmarkhush/university_course_registration_portal/README.md

 -the student can see the last year courses and his ranking -there are three round for the course registration if one student doesn't get any courses in the first round than they will automatically apper for the next round
--the admin can manage the vacancy for the courses -admin can block a user account
+-the admin can manage the vacancy for the courses -admin can block a user account.
--

 5.non function requirement